-But interest rates are likely heading higher, so you may pay the price later once the ARM adjusts higher.
+But interest rates are likely headed higher, so you may pay the price later once the ARM adjusts.
 And it may be more difficult to refinance in the future…

 Risk appetite, age (retirement), job status, investment strategy, and downright stress will also come into play, so be sure to do plenty of math and compare different scenarios before deciding on anything!